BertoCisneros/BertoCisneros.github.io/index.md

 ### The AI

+### My Experience
+I actually enrolled in the Github CoPilot waitlist months ago and have had a few days to play around with the tool at the time of writing this blog.
+Take my expereince though with a grain of salt as i've had limited time with the tool and I'm a student and don't currently have a developer position with an employer.

 ## Should Developers Fear or Embrace the CoPilot
 With the emergence of this new tool, it begs to ask several questions.

 - Will this make me more efficient as a developer?

 There is a common narrative amongst developers that a big part of being an efficient developer is being an efficient 'googler'.
 While we must admit that googling itself can be too much of a crutch at times, it is often much faster to look on stack overflow for a quick fix.
 Not every line of code or function needs to be given 100% of your attention and years of refined coding skill.
 Some things just need to barely get the job done and thats fine.
-Stack overflow and other sites help to serve that exact purpose, but here's where it starts to get a little bit different with CoPilot's.
+Stack overflow and other sites help to serve that exact purpose, but here's where it starts to get a little bit different with these AI CoPilot's.
+At times working with this tool did feel like too much of a crutch.

 - Has AI begun to work it's way into replacing jobs of developers?
 - Is my private code safe since the AI will be learning from it?